Anxiety Chest Pain: How To Manage The Symptoms

 The cause of anxiety chest pain

-Once you have determined that anxiety or panic is, in fact, the cause of your discomfort, you might wonder about the underlying cause that makes your chest hurt when you’re anxious and what you can do about it.
+Once you have determined that anxiety or a panic attack is the cause of your discomfort, you might wonder about the underlying cause that makes your chest hurt when you’re anxious and what you can do about it.
 Your mind and body are intricately connected.
 Your anxiety has a profound effect on the way your body functions.
 The truth is that anxiety has a vital role in human survival.
 It sends signals to your body that it’s time to prepare to ward off a threat when necessary.

 The physical reaction of your body to anxiety is called the “stress response,” which usually takes the form of a fight-or-flight mechanism.
 In other words, if your mind perceives an imminent danger, your body prepares to either fight back or run away.
 One of the many ways that your body accomplishes this goal is through muscle tension.
 The tension also serves to hold you at the ready for increased exertion through fighting back or running away.